 How to apply

-You will need to fill in a paper version of a notification form and send it to us in the post or bring it into our office.
-Paper applications can be requested by emailing the team at email@example.com.
+If you want to use a premises temporarily for equal chance gaming, you can fill in a paper version of the form and send it to us in the post or bring it into our office.
+Paper applications can be requested by emailing the team at email@example.com

 We'll need to receive this at least three months and one day before the gambling event will take place